Today’s Wonder of the Day was inspired by Rinnah . Rinnah Wonders, “Why Are Bugs Attracted to Light? ” Thanks for WONDERing with us, Rinnah !

 If you’re like many kids, you might want to turn on the porch light and grab a book to read.
 Of course, you might not be able to sit out and read for very long if some unwelcome guests arrive.
 What are we talking about?
 The bugs attracted to the porch light, of course!

-One of the most popular theories holds that positively phototactic insects are drawn to lights because they act like a guide.
-Many insects find their way by keeping a natural light source, such as the Sun or the Moon, at a constant angle.
+One of the most popular theories says that positively phototactic insects move toward lights because they act like a guide.
+Many insects find their way by keeping a natural light source, such as the Sun, in their sights.

 Unfortunately, when they come across an artificial light, insects can become confused easily.
 They may mistake a light fixture for the Sun or the Moon.
 Rather than keeping a natural light source as a guide, these insects instead try to keep the artificial light at a constant angle.

 Since the man-made light sends beams in all directions, insects can’t keep the light at the right angle.
 This causes insects to circle around and around the artificial light, which must confuse and frustrate them.